jayaemekar/systemdesign/docs/DesigningYoutubeorNetflix.md

   </kbd>
 </p>

-## 6. Database Schema
+### Database Schema
-Video metadata storage - MySql
+- Video metadata storage - MySql

-Videos metadata can be stored in a SQL database.
-The following information should be stored with each video:
+A SQL database can be used to store video metadata.
+Each video should have the following information:

     VideoID
     Title